 What about my benefits?
 What happens with my Cash Balance Plan and 401K?
 Employees included in this transaction will be treated as terminated participants of these plans.
 Employees who are currently unvested in the Cash Balance Plan (i.e. have less than five years service with Enron) will receive the benefit of automatic vesting.
 The amount held in this plan will be transferred to the new plan established by the new company, with similar benefits to the employee.

-What happens to our bonuses this year?
-As part of the transaction, Enron has agreed to transfer a payment to the new company that represents accrued bonuses, which will assist the new company with funding bonus payments.
+What happens to our potential bonuses this year?
+As part of the transaction, Enron has agreed to transfer a payment to the new company that represents an accrual for bonus payouts , which will assist the new company with funding bonus payments.

 What can I do with my vested Stock Options?
 Vested options may be exercised at any time up to three years following the financial close of this transaction.
 HR will provide information on the exact dates for exercise.

 Enron has some great lifestyle benefits –such as the workperks program, gym etc. Will [the new company] replicate these?
-[The new company] has requested this, and Enron agreed to provide continued membership of these benefit programs under a two-year service agreement.
-After that time, it is intended [the new company] will have established similar programs of its own.
+[The new company] has requested , and Enron has agreed to allow newco employees to participate in these programs under a two-year service agreement.

 Enron offers childcare facilities.
 Will [the new company] do so as well?
 Same as above